VijayPenmetsa/Machine-Learning-using-AWS-Sagemaker-and-BERT/README.md

 The project contains 3 main files.
 1. **bert_testing.ipynb** A Jupyter notebook for doing initial testing of BERT on the tweets data.
 2. **sagemaker_notebook.ipynb** The sagemaker notebook instance is responsible for Model Inference, and Data transfer between the apps.
+3. **BEDS dataframe acquisition and EDA.ipynb** Thisw file contains the Data Acquisition code and EDA on the BEDS dataset.
+4. **recent_beds_df** This is a snapshot of the Beds Dataset.
-3. **main.dart** The dart file contains main code for the User Interface, and Firebase (firestore) for data transfer.
+5. **main.dart** The dart file contains main code for the User Interface, and Firebase (firestore) for data transfer.

 The following are details of the files.